schneems/ruby_javascript_data_viz/README.md

 In addition to specifying the method, we're also telling our link_to to show the user a confirmation popup to ensure that they didn't click the destroy button by accident.

 Go ahead and navigate to a product page like [http://localhost:3000/products/23](http://localhost:3000/products/23) and click the destroy link.
 You should be redirected to the products index page.
-To verify that product no longer exists you can go to the same url [http://localhost:3000/products/23](http://localhost:3000/products/23) and you should get an error since it no longer exists.
+To verify that product no longer exists, you can go to the same url [http://localhost:3000/products/23](http://localhost:3000/products/23) and you should get an error since it no longer exists.

 Save and commit the results to GIT.